Newport (IOW) F.C.: History

 After finishing as runners-up in Division One in 1951–52, Newport were Hampshire League champions in 1952–53, a season which saw another first round appearance in the FA Cup, losing 5–0 at Swindon Town.
 They retained the league title the following season and also faced Swindon in the FA Cup first round again, this time losing 2–1.
 In 1954–55 they were Hampshire League runners-up and lost 4–3 at Hinckley Athletic in the first round of the FA Cup.
 The 1956–57 season saw the club crowned champions for a fifth time in ten years, with another FA Cup first round appearance resulting in a 6–0 defeat at home to Watford.
 Further appearances in the FA Cup first round in 1957–58 and 1958–59 ending with defeats to Hereford United and Shrewsbury Town.
 Although the club were Division One runners-up in 1958–59, the following season saw them finish in the bottom three of the division.
 In 1968–69 they finished bottom of Division One and were relegated to Division Two.

 Newport were Division Two runners-up in 1970–71, earning promotion back to Division One.
 They were Division One runners-up in 1977–78 and won the league title the following season.
 The club went on to retain the league title for the next two seasons.
 In 1986 they were founder members of the Wessex League.
 After finishing as runners-up in 1989–90, they moved up to the Southern Division of the Southern League.
 In 1994–95 the club reached the FA Cup first round for the first time since the 1950s, losing 3–2 at home to Aylesbury United.
 The following season saw them reach the first round again, before losing 2–1 to Enfield in a replay.
 The club were transferred to the Eastern Division in 1999 and were Eastern Division champions in 2000–01, earning promotion to the Premier Division.
 However, they were relegated back to the Eastern Division after only a single season.

 In 2004 Newport were transferred to Division One of the Isthmian League, where they played for two seasons before being moved into Division One South & West of the Southern League.
 The 2007–08 season saw them finish bottom of Division One South & West, resulting in relegation back to the Premier Division of the Wessex League.

 Ground

 The club initially played at Well's Field, which was later renamed Church Litten before moving to St Georges Park.

 Newport played at Smallbrook Stadium from 2022 to 2023, after agreeing a two-year deal with Ryde Saints and the Isle of Wight Warriors.
-They currently ground share at Westwood Park, home of Cowes Sports FC.
+They ground shared at Westwood Park, home of Cowes Sports FC during the 2025/26 season.

-Developers South Coast Leisure have commenced work on the club's new ground on The Racecourse, between Newport and Wootton Bridge.
-SCL cannot open their proposed retail development on the site of St Georges Park until the club is handed the keys of a newly built ground.
+Newport now play at WightFibre Park which is on The Racecourse on the outskirts of Newport, accessed via vehicle entrance on Whippingham Road.
+The pedestrian access is on East Cowes Road and the bus stop for the ground is Binfield Corner.